apache/www-site/content/foundation/marks/merchandise.md

 community-led Apache Way and our many Apache projects.

-Note that this does not generally apply to our "Apache" trademark; use of that mark alone on merchandise or the bare Apache feather is **not** allowed without explicit permission.
-The Apache feather is important to all Apache projects, and is special to our organization, as well as being the primary way that consumers discover our projects.
+Note that this does not generally apply to our "Apache" trademark; use of that mark alone on merchandise or the bare ASF graphic mark is **not** allowed without explicit permission.
+The ASF graphic mark is important to all Apache projects, and is special to our organization, as well as being the primary way that consumers discover our projects.